 There are two tests for Covid-19: 1) Rapid Antigen/PCR tests and 2) the Serum Antibody IgG(blood test).
 The rapid test is used to diagnose if you are actively infected with the COVID-19 virus— the results will be given the same day, most of the time within the same hour.
 The Serum Antibody IgG(blood test) detects if you had previous exposure to the virus.
 This test takes a few days because the bloodwork needs to be analyzed in a lab.
 Depending on your need and urgency, the doctor might recommend one or the other.

-Remember,your insurance pays for the test.
+Remember, most insurance plans pay for the test without additional fees.
 If you don’t have insurance, you can get tests for free at some locations in New York City and New York State.
 Here is the list with the places where New York City is giving free tests.
 If you are in the rest of New York State, you will need to check your county information.

 If you have symptoms similar to those of the Coronavirus (check here the symptoms), if you are 50 years or older or if you have a pre-existing illness, call (844) 692-4692 or 311 for help.
 Nobody needs an appointment to take the test, or get the vaccine (16+).

-Only users who have respiratory problems will be admitted to hospitals.
-If you have mild symptoms and tested positive, you will be sent home and you will be instructed to quarantine for at least 7 days and for at least 72 hours from the end of the fever symptom, without the use of medications such as Tylenol and ibuprofen.
-Note: if you don’t feel well and/or are having trouble breathing call 911
+Individuals with severe symptoms may require hospitalization.
+If you have mild symptoms and tested positive, you will be sent home and you will be instructed to quarantine for at least 5 days or until your symptoms improve and you are fever-free for at least 24 hours without the use of medications such as Tylenol and ibuprofen.
+Note: if you don’t feel well and/or are having trouble breathing call 911.